-Filipinos may appear shy at first, but are known for their genuine hospitality and welcoming nature.
-While Filipino is the official language, English is widely spoken and expats should not have a problem communicating with the local population.
+While Filipino is the official language, English is widely spoken, and expats should not have a problem communicating with the local population.
 Many businesses and schools communicate in English and many signs around the country include an English translation.

-Most expat parents in the Philippines send their children to international schools.
-There are several in the country, primarily found in Manila.
-Education at these schools is costly and expats should factor this into their contract negotiations before moving to the Philippines.
+Most expat parents in the Philippines send their children to private or international schools.
+There are several across the country, many located in Metro Manila.
+Education at these schools is costly, and we advise expats working in the Philippines to factor this into their contract negotiations.

 Major religions: Christianity, Islam